pretix/pretix/doc/development/api/payment.rst

 Writing a payment provider plugin
 =================================

 In this document, we will walk through the creation of a payment provider plugin.
+This is very similar to creating an export output.

 Please read :ref:`Creating a plugin <pluginsetup>` first, if you haven't already.